Tisawesomeness/Minecord/README.md

 - *Owner:* The user ID of the bot owner.
 - *Dev Mode:* Turning this on will let you reload code using `&reload` on the fly.
 When hosting the bot, it's best to keep this off in order to decrease memory usage.
 - *Debug Mode:* Prints additional info to console.
-- *Log JDA:* Whether or not to log messages from the JDA library.
 - *Log Channel:* The bot will send any logging messages to this channel.
 Set to 0 to disable.
 - *Send Server Count:* Whether or not the bot should send the guild count to bot list websites.
 - *Pw Token:* The token to use on bots.discord.pw.